 You may or may not be able to keep your current phone number.
 Ask your intended provider about number portability, before committing.

-While VoIP can provide great rates, clear calls, extra security and handy features, it can also be a frustrating alphabet soup of telephony and computer jargon.
+While VoIP can provide great rates, clear calls, extra security and handy features, it can also be a frustrating alphabet soup of jargon.
 Knowing your company’s needs and your own comfort level with acronyms and equipment will help you choose the option that’s right for you.